Reversible error: Examples

 If an appellate court determines that reversible error occurred, it may reverse the judgement of the lower court and order a new trial on such terms and conditions as are found to be just.

-Technically, attorney misconduct is not reversible error.
-Failure of the judge to remedy it during the trial is reversible error.
+Technically, attorney misconduct is not reversible error, but the failure of a judge to remedy it during the trial is reversible error.
 In cases such as unfairly or illegally concealing evidence, there is no error on the part of the court but the court's decision may still be vacated and the matter returned for a new trial, because there is no other way for justice to be granted.